Michael Redman (politician): Career

 Michael Redman attended school at St John's College in Hamilton and then spent 18 years in business.
 In 1986 he started his own advertising firm which he ran for 14 years.
 After the business was acquired in 2000 by Grey Group, he headed the New Zealand branch of the merged business for nearly three years.
 He was elected to the governing board of the Communication Agencies Association in 2002.
 Redman was also co-owner and director of a local clothing design, manufacturing and import business and a member of the Institute of Directors.

 He started the domestic basketball team New Zealand Breakers, a full-time professional club playing in the Australian National Basketball League, but sold his interest in the club after being elected mayor.
 He served seven years on the board of the Northern Districts Cricket Association, eventually becoming deputy chairman.

 He has served as Deputy Chairman of Parentline Trust and was a member of the Violence Intervention Pilot (VIP) Working Group.
 He was founding Chairman of Hamilton Combined Foodbanks Trust.

 Redman resigned as Hamilton City Council Chief Executive in October 2010 to be chief executive of Auckland Tourism, Events and Economic Development (ATEED), an Auckland Council organisation.

-Controversy

-On 27 May 2007 Michael Redman had said "The opportunity to apply for the vacant position for CEO of Hamilton City Council was a rare and special prospect" and it was one that brought V8 Supercar racing to Hamilton.
-Controversy over costs erupted and Michael Redman resigned from ATEED on 28 October 2011 after a commercial review of the processes followed by Hamilton City Council in relation to the V8 Supercars Event, commissioned by Hamilton Council from Audit New Zealand in February 2011, raised compliance issues and claimed millions of dollars were spent on the Hamilton V8 Supercars stage without council's full knowledge.
+Michael Redman resigned from ATEED on 28 October 2011 after a commercial review of the processes followed by Hamilton City Council in relation to the V8 Supercars Event, commissioned by Hamilton Council from Audit New Zealand in February 2011, raised compliance issues and claimed millions of dollars were spent on the Hamilton V8 Supercars stage without council's full knowledge.
 Michael Redman rejected outright the major findings of the Audit NZ report.